Quintin Johnstone: Career

 After graduating from Cornell Law, Johnstone worked briefly in private practice before becoming an attorney in the Office of Price Administration.
 In 1947, he became an assistant professor at the Willamette University College of Law, later joining the faculty of the University of Kansas as an associate professor in 1950.
 After five years of teaching, Johnstone became a visiting professor at Yale Law School in 1955, with President Alfred Whitney Griswold announcing his appointment as an associate professor on August 10, 1956, alongside future-judge Ellen Ash Peters.
 He rose to a full-time professorship in 1959, and received the Law School's appointment as the Justus S. Hotchkiss Professor of Law in 1964.

 From 1967 until 1969, Johnstone took a leave from Yale to move to Ethiopia, where he co-founded the Haile Selassie I University Law School of Addis Ababa University and served as its dean.
 Having previously been stationed in Tanzania, he grew concerned that African legal education too closely mirrored the West and advocated for relinquishing control of the American-governed law school to native Ethiopians.
 Johnstone also aimed to train future students for government office at the university, replacing foreign professors on the faculty with Ethiopian ones.

 Johnstone achieved emeritus status at Yale Law in 1985, and assumed a professorship at the New York Law School (NYLS) that same year, becoming a professor emeritus at NYLS in 2000.
 He chaired the Graduate Committee at Yale, efficiently managing a controversial program, and oversaw the school's admissions for a period.
 He was alone in teaching the specialty of property law, and made multiple unsuccessful efforts to increase the number of faculty in the field, though succeeded on only one occasion.
 During a meeting of the Yale Governing Board, he persuaded the faculty to hire Charles A. Reich, who expressed interest in teaching property law, and argued for the importance of teaching property.
-Johnstone was also noted for his concern regarding the legal profession, which had been a focus of his scholarly works as a legal academic.
+Johnstone was also noted for his concern regarding the legal profession, which had been a focus of his scholarly works.